lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 assumptions about our data.}

 \notes{The model we've introduced now seems remarkably like the parametric model we argued against in the previous section.
-So what's going on here, is there going to be some kind of parametric/non parametric 3 card trick where with sleight of hand we are trying to introduce a parametric model?
+What's going on here?
+Is there going to be some kind of parametric/nonparametric 3 card trick where with sleight of hand we are trying to introduce a parametric model?
 Well clearly not, because I've just given the game away.
 But I believe there are some important differences to the traditional approach